waxzce/lora-rust-rn2903-rn2483/README.md

 # RN2903
-## A Rusty interface for the RN2903 serial protocol
+## A Rusty interface for the RN2903 LoRa module's serial protocol

 The RN2903 is a LoRa and FSK transciever for the 915MHz ISM band, commonly used in USB devices like the LoStik.